-We are following the suite of GCSE Science specifications offered by AQA and Edexcel.
+We are following the suite of GCSE Science specifications offered by Edexcel.
 These courses place emphasis on ‘How Science Works’, which means not just learning theory but understanding the practical side of Science and its relation to the world in which we live.

 Students explore the key science explanations which help us to make sense of our lives.
 It also encourages students to engage with science in their everyday lives and enables students to make informed choices about further study and career options relating to scientific subjects.

 In order to respond to scientific information presented in the media and everyday situations, it is important to understand how this information is obtained, how reliable it is, what its limitations are, and how it is used to prepare young people to deal with issues such as childhood vaccinations, air quality, and mobile phone safety as they arise.